VatsalSy/occusage/ATTRIBUTION.md

 - **Unified Data Loading**: Combined data processing for both platforms

 ### Why We Forked
-While the original ccusage project excellently serves Claude Code users, the introduction of OpenCode by Anthropic created a need for:
+While the original ccusage project excellently serves Claude Code users, the introduction of OpenCode by the SST team created a need for:

 1. **Unified Tracking**: Both OpenCode and Claude Code use the same Claude models and API
 2. **Source Distinction**: Users need to see usage from both platforms separately